-Section 3.3 The plan's List of Covered Drugs (Formulary)
+Section 3.3 The plan's Drug List (Formulary)

-The plan has a List of Covered Drugs (Formulary).
-We call it the "Drug List."
+The plan has a list of covered drugs (Formulary).
+We call it the Drug List.
 It tells which Part D prescription drugs are covered by the FAIA Medicare Prescription Drug Plan.
 The drugs on this list are selected with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
+The Drug List also indicates if there are any rules that restrict coverage for your drugs.